joaorihan/CourierPrime/README.md

 - `resend-delay` - How long to wait, in ticks, before trying to resend a letter when the mail was not taken
 - `remove-delay` - How long to wait, in ticks, after the courier spawns before removing it
 - `spawn-distance` - How far away to spawn the courier from the player in blocks
+- `default-courier-entity-type` - The entity type used to spawn a courier for a player that hasn't set their priority using `/courier select`
 - `blocked-gamemodes` - Gamemodes that receiving mail isn't allowed in.
 (SURVIVAL, CREATIVE, ADVENTURE, SPECTATOR)
 - `blocked-worlds` - Names of worlds that receiving is blocked in
 - `anonymous-letters-enabled` - Rather or not the `/anonletter` command will be registered by the plugin.
-Changes to this config option might require a restart to apply
+Changes to this config option might require a restart to be applied correctly
 - `use-custom-model-data` - Rather or not will the plugin apply CustomModelData to the created letters
 - `letter-custom-model-data` - Regular letters' CustomModelData.
 - `anon-letter-custom-model-data` - Anonymous letters' CustomModelData.
+- `enabled-courier-types` - A list of EntityTypes accepted by the `/courier select` command.

 `letter-custom-model-data` and `anon-letter-custom-model-data` will only work if `use-custom-model-data` is set to true